-After I closed out all my option position, I went old school.
+After I closed out all my options positions, I went old school.
 I research Index Funds and started investing in good index funds.
 I started buying index funds and mutual funds with low expense ratios.
-I bought the mix of low, mid, and high cap funds for diversification.
+I purchased the mix of low, mid, and high cap funds for diversification.

-I started selling options only on the stocks that I would want to own.
-I learned more about the option strategies and how to use them to buy stocks at a discounted price.
+I started selling options only on the stocks I wanted to own.
+I learned more about options strategies and how to use them to buy stocks at a discounted price.
 I only traded options with a higher probability of success.

 If I had a choice to do things differently, I would take the following steps before investing in options:

-- I would certainly learn more about option trading before diving right in with just the basic information.
+- I would certainly learn more about options trading before diving right in with the basic information.
 I would learn about position sizing and risk management.

 - I might consider taking a training where I can learn how to make a trade.
 I would learn how to adjust my trade when things do not go as planned.
 Learning when to place the trade and when to exit out of the position are two crucial aspects of option trading

-- If possible, I would have avoided trading option completely.
-Option trading is risky and requires continued attention.
+- If possible, I would have avoided trading options completely.
+Options trading is risky and requires continued attention.

-Most of the money mistakes are based on our mindset.
+Most money mistakes are based on our mindset.
 We need a mind shift to think creatively.
-Based on my experience, you should consider following to avoid money mistakes.
+Based on my experience, you should consider the following to avoid money mistakes.

-- Do not trade base on limited knowledge.
+- Do not trade based on limited knowledge.
 Limited knowledge always clouds your judgment because you do not have all the information.